Page Nav

 Theory X

-• Have to be controlled, forced and threatened to deliver work.
+• Employees need to be coerced, controlled, and threatened with punishment to achieve organizational goals.

 Theory Y